How To Apply For A Personal Loan: A First-Time Borrower’s Guide

 Factors that could help you get approved

-Banks and financial institutions also need to look into a borrower’s financial record or credit history.
-Your credit history will give insight to the bank on your existing loans and your overall capacity to pay off those loans.
+- Financial record or credit history, to give banks and lenders an insight on your existing loans and your overall capacity to pay off those loans.
 Simply put, they compare your total monthly credit repayments to your monthly income to establish your debt-to-income ratio to see if you’ll be able to pay off an additional loan with them.

 Having an existing credit card is crucial to the process as it establishes your credit history.
 Since your credit company already has an idea of how much you earn monthly—information you have to share when applying—they can determine your debt-to-income ratio.
 Consistently spending beyond your reported means is a red flag and you’ll most probably be tagged as an erratic account.

-- This also varies for every bank and financial institution.
-Currently, Citi Personal Loan is offering an interest rate of 15.16% per annum (or 1.26% per month).
+Interest rates can vary from one loan provider to another.
+If you want a lower interest rate though, go for secured personal loan.
+A perfect example of this is Citi Personal Loan– it offers an interest rate of 15.16% per annum (or 1.26% per month).
 The corresponding monetary value of the interest rate will be discussed with you and also indicated in the Disclosure Statement once you have been approved for the loan.
+Meanwhile, unsecured loans loans usual would be roughly around 18% to 20% a month, with shorter payment term and smaller loan amount.

-Let’s say you plan to borrow Php20,000 and pay for it within a year.
+Let’s say you plan to borrow ₱20,000 and pay for it within a year.

 |HOW TO CALCULATE PERSONAL LOAN PAYMENTS|